hecateKat/BookStore/README.md

 Project used as a reference for learning Spring Boot and Spring Security concepts.
 Web infrastructure is built using Spring MVC, and the application is secured with Spring Security.
 Objects are persisted in a MySQL database, and the application is packaged as a Docker image for easy deployment.
-Database was based on Liquidbase, which is a database schema change management tool.
+Database schema management is handled by Liquibase.

 ## Technology